MrClock8163/ToolDocumentation/docs/vbnetframework/textureconverter.md

 * Light and dark color theme

 The [Arma 3 Tools](https://store.steampowered.com/app/233800/Arma_3_Tools/) have a very similar application called [ImageToPAA](https://community.bistudio.com/wiki/ImageToPAA).
 While ImageToPAA is a solid program, it only supports conversion to PAA, and not **from** PAA.
 The Texture converter was mainly written to address this lack of feature.
 Otherwise it has a very similar interface and set of features.
-This version of the Texture converter tool is also a reimplementation of the previous iteration in a different framework, with the only notable frontend improvement being the inclusion of color themes.
+This version of the Texture converter tool is also a reimplementation of the previous iteration in a different framework, with the only notable front end improvement being the inclusion of color themes.

 ### Loading files